JeremiManaluYT/unshell/README.md

 # Unshell
 > The Script Kiddies Nightmare 👻

-Effortlessly deobfuscate shell scripts back into source code even with heavenly and multi layered obfuscation.
-Unshell will search/detect for patterns on shell script, determine and deobfuscate effectively.
+Effortlessly deobfuscate shell scripts back into source code, even with heavy multi-layered obfuscation.
+Unshell will detects patterns in shell scripts, determines obfuscation techniques, and effectively deobfuscates them.

 ## Features
 - Zero configuration: There's no need for any configuration